Which country to choose for your first safari?

+(Last update: January 2025.)
 It’s one of those tasks, that seems impossible at first.
 You want to go on your first safari and have to select the perfect country in Africa… but there’s so many options!
 Kenya, Tanzania, South Africa, Botswana – those might be the first that come to mind.
-In this post we’ll give you the gist for every country, that we visited so far (this will be amended whenever we visit a new country) to give you a first orientation.
+In this post we’ll share the gist of it for every country, that we visited so far (this will be amended whenever we visit a new country) to give you a first orientation.

 So, you finally want to see wild lions with your own eyes?